fScannen0008%20Kopieq

 © logo/ pic by Daria Kokozej, 2007-04-27

-(2006-2010): I just thought I’d start a section which would have the character of PHILOSOPHY (gr.philosophía’/ ‘φιλοσοφία: the “LOVE”/”striving” for knowledge/’WISDOM’) itself, in which through unnumbered hardships and difficulties you ‘seek’ to reach the ‘TRUTH’ about certain things – be it the truth of a situation or the ‘truth’ of a person’s behaviour or even the truth of the structure of our universe and it’s wondrous mechanisms...; some fragments will be here just for entertainment, some others (like quotes or thoughts of philosophers for example) out of interest which you can then take up and continue if you like…
+(2006-2010): As a philosophy student, I just thought I’d start a section which is about PHILOSOPHY (greekphilosophía’/ ‘φιλοσοφία’: the “LOVE”/”striving” for knowledge/’WISDOM’).
+When you are philosophizing, you also seek to reach the ‘truth’ about certain things.
+Some fragments will be here just for entertainment, some others (like quotes or thoughts of philosophers for example) out of interest which you can then take up and continue if you like…

-I think in the end it is good that I pursued philosophy, finding out what is not so good and suspicious to me (materialism etc); so I could also find out what is WRONG philosophy and a “wrong view of life” – wrong philosophy is dangerous the more if you believe without analyzing: there is philosophy which propagates nihilism etc etc and I think this philosophy is an instrument to harm people’s souls and to control them...
-If you like to know more, there are sure a lot of books on these sometimes difficult and delicate topics, you just have to look for them (search the internet for key words) or you can write me :-)
+I think, in the end it is good that I pursued philosophy, finding out what is not so good and suspicious to me.
+I could also find out what is WRONG philosophy and a “wrong view of life”.
+There is philosophy that propagates nihilism etc etc and I think this philosophy is an instrument to harm people’s souls and to control them...
+If you like to know more, there are sure many books on these complex topics, you just have to look for them (search the internet for key words) or you can write me :-)

 Enjoy and stay in tune!